An overview of Jersey company law03 Oct 2019

 The Law gives members the right to appoint a proxy to attend and vote at any meeting in the member's absence.
 In the case of a private company, a duly appointed proxy will also have the ability to speak at any meeting.
 Every notice convening a meeting must provide details of the provisions relating to proxies, together with any requirements or deadline for the return and filing of proxy forms.

-At any meeting requisitioned by the Chairman or by not fewer than 5 members representing 10% or more of the total voting rights, a vote must be determined by way of a poll.
 Unless the Articles provide otherwise, on a poll each member present, whether in person or by proxy, will have one vote per share.

 Every company is required to maintain accounts.
 In the case of public companies, these must be audited by a suitably qualified professional.
 Private companies may elect to prepare audited accounts, either by including such provision in their Articles or by passing a resolution at a general meeting, but are not legally obliged to do so.
 A private company which has elected to appoint an auditor can, at any time, elect not to provide audited accounts by passing a special resolution.